-Our coverage includes global equity markets, focusing on earnings trends, institutional flows, and sector-level performance analysis.
+We provide continuous coverage of global stock markets with insights into earnings trends, valuation changes, and macroeconomic factors influencing equity prices.
 Legal & General Group (LON:LGEN) used its 2026 annual general meeting to showcase progress toward becoming a “simpler, growing, and better-connected” business.
 Chair Sir John Kingman, presiding over his final AGM, noted that the company demonstrated delivery against its 2024 strategy, including divesting £1.5 billion of non-strategic assets since establishing its Corporate Investments Unit in June 2024.

 Live News